RachaudKeyes/CapstoneProject---FoodTruckLocator/README.md

 ## APIs Used:

-* MapQuest Geocoding API
+* MapBox Geocoding API
-* MapQuest Static Map API
+* MapBox Map API

 ## Technology Used: